About Ben Zimmer

 In 2006, Zimmer became editor of American dictionaries at Oxford University Press, coordinating work on lexical reference material published by OUP for the American market.
 He edited dictionaries and thesauruses for print and online use, working on such titles as Oxford College Dictionary, Pocket Oxford American Dictionary, Pocket Oxford American Thesaurus, and Oxford American Writer’s Thesaurus.
 While at OUP he wrote a weekly column for the publisher’s blog on language and lexicography entitled “From A to Zimmer.”

-Since 2008, Zimmer has served as executive editor of the Visual Thesaurus, an online destination for word lovers.
-He edits the online magazine about language and the creative process, updating it daily with fresh content.
-The content includes his regular column Word Routes, tracing the origins of words and phrases.
-He also works behind the scenes with the Visual Thesaurus team to develop a range of online features, such as the Visual Thesaurus Spelling Bee, VocabGrabber, and the vocabulary-building activities available on Vocabulary.com.
-His current lexicographical work centers on the development of the Vocabulary.com Dictionary as a cutting-edge online resource.
+In 2008, Zimmer became executive editor of the Visual Thesaurus, an online destination for word lovers.
+He edited the online magazine about language and the creative process, updating it daily with fresh content.
+The content included his regular column Word Routes, tracing the origins of words and phrases.
+He also worked behind the scenes with the Visual Thesaurus team to develop a range of online features, such as the Visual Thesaurus Spelling Bee, VocabGrabber, and the vocabulary-building activities available on Vocabulary.com.

 In 2009, Zimmer began writing guest columns for On Language in The New York Times Magazine while William Safire was on hiatus.
 After the passing of Safire in September 2009, Zimmer wrote a tribute in the Magazine to his three decades of language commentary, “The Maven Nevermore.”
 In March 2010, Zimmer was introduced as Safire’s successor.
 His final column appeared in February 2011.
 In December 2011, he debuted as language columnist for The Boston Globe.
 In June 2013, he began a new language column for The Wall Street Journal called “Word on the Street.”